 James Douglas became governor of the new colony, after the first governor, Richard Blanshard, left in exasperation, admitting that Douglas and the Hudson's Bay Company had the real power and authority in the colony.
 Under Douglas, other industries were developed on the island - lumbering and coal - and fine town houses began to line the streets of Victoria in place of the rough fur trading cabins.

 In the 1850s a small economic boom affected Victoria as it became a supplier of wood and provisions for the California gold rush.
 Coal mining around Nanaimo, up island from Victoria, also flourished.

 The Fraser River Gold Rush of 1858 changed the nature of the colony.
 The massive influx of American miners arriving by ship from the American coast created another, bigger windfall for Victoria.
 Farmers prospered and a successful merchant class grew up to meet the demands of miners stopping in Victoria to stock up on provisions.
-The Hudson's Bay Company lost its monopoly over the economy of the region, first in practice, then by official decree from England.
+The Hudson's Bay Company lost its monopoly over the economy of the region, first in practice, then by official decree from Great Britain.